 The personal information collected and maintained by us will depend on our interaction with you.

 For individuals who register to attend an event organised by us, we will generally collect your name, contact details and the organisation you work for.
-Unless we advise otherwise, you may register for an event using a pseudonym (fake name) if you wish.

 Depending on the event, we may also collect your dietary requirements.
 Depending on your method of payment, we may also collect information from you for the purpose of processing the event registration fee, such as your credit card details.

 We may also collect photographs, audio and video recording of individuals who attend events organised by us.

 Employment and contractors

 For employment applications, we may collect your name, address, contact details, current and past employment information, and educational qualifications.
 We will also hold personal information about our current and former employees.

 For contractors and suppliers, we may collect your name, contact details, ABN, and bank account details for payment purposes.

 Where it is possible, we collect your personal information directly from you in person, via our website, or in writing, over the telephone, by facsimile or by email.

 However, in some circumstances, we may also collect it from third parties.
 For example, where you authorise another person to register you for an event organised by us, we will collect your personal information from that authorised person.